bruth/restlib2/README.md

 results in the client needing to potentially make hundreds or thousands additional requests.

-Resources provides an API for reusing resources by either referencing them (first example) or embedding them directly (second example).
+RESTlib2 provides an API for reusing resources by either referencing them (first example) or embedding them directly (second example).

 ```python